After a cooler (and wetter) than usual spring, it feels like summer weather is finally here... and with it come all my usual hot-weather cravings.

-One of my favourite additions for these platters is homemade labneh, a traditional Middle Eastern dish that’s basically just good-quality yogurt that’s been strained for a couple of days until it’s thick and unctuous like a soft cream cheese, or pushed even further until it’s thick enough to roll into little balls.
+One of my favourite additions for these platters is homemade labneh, a traditional Middle Eastern dish that's basically just good-quality yogurt that's been strained for a couple of days until it's thick and unctuous like a soft cream cheese, or left to strain even longer until it's thick enough to roll into little balls.

 Personally, I like to strain my labneh until its texture is somewhere in between a dip and a spread.

 I find this particular consistency makes it the perfect addition to an antipasto platter, because it can do double-duty as a tasty dip for fresh vegetables and as a spread for crackers or chunks of bread.

 (And the leftovers, if you have any, are positively dreamy on a toasted bagel.
 It's like cream cheese, only lighter and tangier.
 Breakfast of champions and all that.)